admaunaloa/per_f4_c/README.md

 ## THE END
 If you have any tips, remarks, questions and suggestions please send an email.
-Developing more efficient software can decrease energy consumption, decrease CO2 exhaust and help our planet :-)
+Developing more efficient software can decrease energy consumption, decrease carbon footprint and help our planet :-)